JeremiahKaren/35percent.github.io/_posts/2017-05-26-berkeley-one-blackfriars-blog-post.md

 ![](/img/bctoptower.png)
 *CGI of the original plans for a public sky deck*

 There will be no affordable housing on-site or off-site.
-This was deemed to be unviable according to a viability assessment undertaken by Savills and submitted to Southwark Council.
+This was also deemed to be unviable, according to a viability assessment undertaken by Savills and submitted to Southwark Council.
 Instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.

 A local resident made an FOI request to the Council for the viability assessment, which the Council [fulfilled](https://www.whatdotheyknow.com/request/226757/response/575472/attach/2/141022%20part%201%20attachment%201.pdf) but with all of the figures redacted.
 The Council's response makes a mockery of FOI regulations.